-3. Assessment of development of selected material flow indicators in the Czech Republic in 2006-2011
+3. Assessment of development of selected material flow indicators in the Czech Republic in 2007-2012

-The used domestic extraction went down by 7 percent from 185 million tonnes to 172.1 million tonnes in 2006-2011 (Table 1).
-It went down especially in 2009 and 2010 while it stagnated or slightly increased in other years.
+The used domestic extraction went down by 17.2 percent from 189.9 million tonnes to 157.2 million tonnes in 2007-2012 (Table 1).
+It went down especially in 2009, 2010 and 2012.
 The decrease in 2009 and 2010 can be attributed to global economic crisis, which was reflected also in the Czech Republic, where GDP went down by 4.5 percent in 2009 (Czech Statistical Office, yearly national accounts, internet application).
+While GDP grew in 2010 and 2011, this growth was not maintained in 2012, which was reflected by next decrease in used domestic extraction in this year.
 It is meaningful to relate used domestic extraction to the area of the Czech Republic - it expresses pressure coming from the extraction of resources exerted on one unit of the country's area.
-This pressure decreased from 2.35 thousand tonnes per km2 to 2.18 thousand tonnes per km2 in 2006-2011.
+This pressure decreased from 2.41 thousand tonnes per km2 to 1.99 thousand tonnes per km2 in 2007-2012.
 The pressure covers structural changes of landscape related to extraction of non-renewable resources (moving of overburden, undermining) and pressures on biodiversity and landuse in the case of extraction of renewable resources (above all when producing biomass in large-scale agroecosystems).

-Breakdown of used domestic extraction by groups of materials shows that the decrease was mostly caused by a decrease in construction minerals, which went down from 78.2 million tonnes to 67.1 million tonnes (14.2 percent).
-Fossil fuels also recorded a decrease from 62.8 million tonnes to 58.1 million tonnes in 2006-2011 (7.4 percent), industrial minerals decreased from 11.9 million tonnes to 11.4 million tonnes (4.5 percent) and metal ores an increase from 121 thousand tonnes to 142 thousand tonnes (17.4 percent).
+Breakdown of used domestic extraction by groups of materials shows that the decrease was mostly caused by a decrease in construction minerals, which went down from 81.9 million tonnes to 59.2 million tonnes (7.8 percent).
+Fossil fuels also recorded a decrease from 62.4 million tonnes to 54.4 million tonnes in 2007-2012 (12.1 percent), industrial minerals decreased from 12.3 million tonnes to 10.7 million tonnes (13.5 percent) and metal ores an increase from 118 thousand tonnes to 130 thousand tonnes (10.2 percent).
 The mass of the latter material category was, however, very small (it comprised only mining of uranium ores, other ores are not mined in the Czech Republic at all), and it therefore influenced the overall development of used domestic extraction only insignificantly.

-Share of renewable resources (biomass) in used domestic extraction went up from 17.2 percent to 20.5 percent in the monitored period.
-Renewable resources (together with metal ores) thus represented growing components of used domestic extraction, as their harvest grew from 31.9 million tonnes to 35.3 million tonnes (10.4 percent).
+Share of renewable resources (biomass) in used domestic extraction went up from 17.4 percent to 20.6 percent in the monitored period.
 Considering that consumption of renewable resource is usually related to lower environmental impacts, this trend could be reported as favourable.
+The absolute value of domestic used extraction of renewable resources decreased by 2.3 percent from 33.1 million tonnes to 32.3 million tonnes in 2007-2012.